 3. Treat yourselves at these romantic bars

-Instead of the zaniness of speakeasies, at these bars you’ll be able to sit after a long day of exploring, even get a meal, and really get to know each other face-to-face, all in a vibrant and easy going atmosphere.
+Instead of the zaniness of speakeasies, at these bars you’ll be able to get out for the evening, get a meal, and really get to know each other face-to-face, all in a vibrant and easy going atmosphere.

 Vin Mon Lapin: